Financial Forecasts and Projections

 The most effective way to understand your business’s future cash flow is to prepare a budget and a cash flow forecast.

-A budget is a spending plan for your business based on your income and expenses and is a prediction of your expected profitability for the year ahead.
-It can be broken down into individual months – especially if sales or costs are inconsistent or ad hoc.
+A budget is a spending plan for your business based on historical data such as your income and expenses and is a prediction of your expected profitability for the year ahead.
+It can be broken down into individual months – especially if sales or costs are inconsistent or ad hoc in nature.

 A cash flow forecast is normally a monthly representation of your expected cash flow balance for the next 12 months.
-It uses the cash inputs from your budget and is adjusted for other cash flow items which could include: loan payments, asset purchases, tax payments, expected funding to be received, etc.
+This financial forecast uses the cash inputs from your budget and is adjusted for other cash flow items which could include: loan payments, asset purchases, tax payments, expected funding to be received, etc.

 More about budgets and setting a budget